barisustek/ApiUITestAutomation/ReadMe.md

 Also, user/pass information for UI tests is available in UiTestCases.feature.
 This information must also be entered before tests run. **(username_info, password_info)**

-**ps**: I never use thread.sleep() method but, I'm out of time for submitting the assignment :) If I had more time, I find a solution for this.
-Also, I wanted to run tests on Firefox, but again my time is up.

 **Programming language :**

 * Java: JDK16